3adooR/python_hebrew_words/README.md

-# Lear hebrew words
+# API for learning hebrew words

-This is an example of an app for learning Hebrew words.
+This is an example of an api application for learning Hebrew words.

 Microservice architecture is used to further expand the capabilities of the project.